pluginsGLPI/doc/source/oauthimap/index.rst

 ------------------

 .. note::
-   This plugin is community and does not need a license.
+   This plugin does not require a GLPI-Network subscription.
 It is also available in Cloud.

 -  See you in the marketplace.
 Download Oauth IMAP and enable it